hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 * 65 bytes (130 hex characters) for the proposer signature.
 In the genesis block there is no initial proposer so the proposer signature is all zeros.

-!!! example "One Initial Signer"
+!!! example "One initial signer"

     ![One Initial Signer](../../../images/CliqueOneIntialSigner.png)

-!!! example "Two Initial Signers"
+!!! example "Two initial signers"

     ![Two Initial Signers](../../../images/CliqueTwoIntialSigners.png)